painting above- Why do you seek the living among the dead ©T. Jutsum 2003

 How blessed is this night, when earth and heaven are joined and man is reconciled to God.

-Holy God, accept our evening sacrifice, the offering of this candle in your honor.
+Holy Father, accept our evening sacrifice, the offering of this candle in your honor.
 May it shine continually to drive away all darkness.
 May Christ, the Morning Star who knows no setting, find it ever burning—he who gives his light to all creation, and who lives and reigns for ever and ever.
+Amen.

 THE LITURGY OF THE WORD